integration. FORWARDING WHOLENESS AS A VALUE, INTEGRATING THE SEXUAL SELF IN THE TOTALITY OF THE SELF.

 “Liberative Ethics at ‘the Pier:’ Environmental Transphobia and the Christopher Street Pier, New York City,” American Academy of Religion, Atlanta, Georgia, November 2015.

-“Seeking Welcome, Extending Welcome: Exploring the Struggle for LGBT Inclusion within the United Methodist Church,” Society for the Scientific Study of Religion, Indianapolis, IN, Nov.
+“Seeking Welcome, Extending Welcome: Exploring the Struggle for LGBT Inclusion within the United Methodist Church,” Society for the Scientific Study of Religion, Indianapolis, Indiana, Nov.
 1, 2014.

-“Rethinking Redemptive Suffering from a Womanist Ethical Lens,” respondent to James H. Cone, Lecture on The Cross and the Lynching Tree, Atlanta, GA, Feb.
+“Rethinking Redemptive Suffering from a Womanist Ethical Lens,” respondent to James H. Cone, Lecture on The Cross and the Lynching Tree, Atlanta, Georgia, Feb.
 20, 2013.

 Teaching Assistant, Drew Theological School, Madison, NJ| Church History II, Spring 2016 | Cross Cultural Immersion: Jamaica, Fall 2015-Jan 2016 | Introduction to Christian Ethics, Spring 2015